-Simulations confirm that the smallest outbreaks typically only have one root (Fig.~\ref{fig:avroots}{\bf b}), while the largest outbreaks have a number of roots that scale with the outbreak size (Fig.~\ref{fig:avroots}{\bf c}).
-This means that there are two competing processes at play in these outbreaks, both the propagation of the outbreak, which belongs in the directed-percolation universality class, and the merging of initially-independent events, which falls into the percolation universality class.
+Simulations confirm that the smallest avalanches typically only have one root (Fig.~\ref{fig:avroots}{\bf b}), while the largest avalanches have a number of roots that scale with the avalanche size (Fig.~\ref{fig:avroots}{\bf c}).
+This means that there are two competing processes at play in these avalanches, both the propagation of the avalanche, which belongs in the directed-percolation universality class, and the merging of initially-independent events, which falls into the percolation universality class.
 This explains the appearance of the two power-laws and the associated curve collapse in Fig.~\ref{fig:avdists}.
 The first power-law is governed by the spreading of activity from a single initiation site, while the second power-law is governed by the merging of activity springing from multiple sites.
 This $-\frac{2}{3}$ scaling is a good approximation for random graphs that are close to mean-field.
-In the supplementary, we consider small-world networks with a low shortcut density.
-These networks are, locally, one-dimensional, and as a consequence exhibit a different scaling, $s_m \sim p^{-0.75}$ (cf. supplementary Fig.~\ref{fig:si_sw_binder_1e-3}) due to the directed-percolation phase being $1+1$ dimensional instead of mean-field.
+In Appendix~\ref{sec:appendix_smallworld}, we consider small-world networks with a low shortcut density.
+These networks are locally one-dimensional, and as a consequence exhibit a different scaling, $s_m \sim p^{-0.75}$ (cf. Fig.~\ref{fig:sw_binder_1e-3}) due to the directed-percolation phase being (1+1)-dimensional instead of mean-field.

 This transition between the directed- and undirected-exponents also manifests itself in the approach to the critical point.
 For instance, for $q < q_c$ the susceptibility can be approximated by